-Should You Remove Decomposing Aquarium Leaves in Blackwater Ecosystems?
+Should You Remove Decomposing Aquarium Leaves in Blackwater Aquariums?

-By now you have probably come to realize that botanical method aquariums seem to rewrite the handbook of aquarium keeping.
-On our social media we have recently discussed this profound methodology of not touching the substrate, and I would love to bring up another hotly debated topic: Should you remove the decomposing leaf litter materials and replace them with a fresh batch?
+By now, you have probably come to realize, or soon will, that botanical method and blackwater aquariums seem to rewrite the handbook of aquarium keeping.
+Substrate, filters, and husbrandy methods all have a unique twist to them.
+On our social media, we have recently discussed this profound methodology of not touching the substrate, and I would love to bring up another hotly debated topic: Should you remove the decomposing leaf litter materials and replace them with a fresh batch?

-If you want the short answer, do not remove the decomposing aquarium leaves!
+If you want the short answer, do not remove the old decomposing aquarium leaves!

-Decomposing leaf litter in a blackwater aquarium by Betta Botanicals.
+A decomposing jackfruit leaf in a planted botanical method aquarium at Betta Botanicals.

-The aquarium botanicals we use in the hobby are naturally fallen... which is so important because it means the plants have pulled the naturally occuring sugars/saps and other compounds leaving behind a leaf that is largely just its structural fibers.
-Technically just hemicellulose, cellulose, lignins and other fibers.
+The aquarium botanicals we use in the hobby are naturally fallen... which is so important because it means the plants have pulled the naturally occurring sugars and saps, and other compounds out of the tissues, leaving behind a leaf that is largely just its structural cellulose fibers.
+By weight, leaves only contain 2% nitrogen on average when brown and naturally fallen.
+Technically just hemicellulose, cellulose, lignins, and other fibers.
+Yes, there are trace carbohydrates, vitamins, and minerals, but nothing compared to uneaten fish food or actual fish poop.

 Betta albimarginata amongst leaf litter in a blackwater aquarium by Betta Botanicals.

-The cellulose and hemicellulose left behind by these broken down aquarium leaves helps to form our favorite part of botanical aquariums.
+The cellulose and hemicellulose left behind by these broken-down aquarium leaves help to form our favorite part of botanical method aquariums.
 DETRITUS.
 Detritus helps to do many things in the aquarium, and I highly recommend reading the chapter on it in Diana Walstad's Ecology of the Planted Aquarium.
-This detritus contains very little compounds which might degrade the water quality, but when it comes to food sources for bacteria/fungi/crustaceans, detritus is a gold mine! ...a brown gold mine... you understand what I mean.
+This detritus contains very few compounds which might degrade the water quality, but when it comes to food sources for bacteria/fungi/crustaceans, detritus is a gold mine! ...a brown gold mine...
+You understand what I mean.
+Detritus helps lock up toxic metal compounds that may find their way into our ecosystems from tap water.
+It helps create an environment where ions and metals that benefit plant growth can be oxidized and transformed to bio-available options.
+This same detritus helps to increase the surface area within our aquariums, creating more space for beneficial bacteria to grow — thus improving ecosystem stability.

-Detritus and Casuarina Cones in a blackwater botanical aquarium.
+Detritus and Casuarina Cones in a botanical method aquarium.

 Will Detritus Benefit an Aquarium?